MyCryptoHQ/support.mycrypto.com/src/content/security/mycrypto-protips-how-not-to-get-scammed-during-ico.md

 Check the URL.
 Check the SSL (it should always say MyCrypto, Inc [US]).

 Check the address.
-Check the AddressIcon (the colorful blob of colors that corresponds to your address.
+Check the identicon (the colorful blob of colors that corresponds to your address.
 It is an easy way to see if the address matches across two places.)

 In this case, district0x's is kinda pinky-yellow and the address starts with 0xF80.